Singapore Alliance Party

 The Singapore Alliance Party (abbreviation: SAP), or simply the Singapore Alliance, was a political alliance in Singapore.
 It was formed on 2 June 1961 with the support of the ruling Alliance Party in Malaya along with the leader of the opposition Lim Yew Hock, who saw the merger with Malaya for Singapore to be a Malaysian state synonymous to Penang or Malacca.

 SAP consisted of the local branch of Malaya's United Malays National Organisation (UMNO), local chapters of the Malayan Chinese Association (MCA), Malayan Indian Congress (MIC), and Lim's Singapore People's Alliance (SPA).
 It was notable for contesting the 1963 general election with a large number of candidates but was ultimately unpopular with voters, having failed to win any seats.

-On 7 August 2025, the Singapore Ministry of Home Affairs sought proof of SAP's existence along with 13 other political parties due to its failure to comply with the Foreign Interference (Countermeasures) Act 2021.
-If there is no proof of existence provided to the Singapore Government within 3 months, the Registrar of Societies will deem the party as officially defunct.
+On 7 August 2025, the Ministry of Home Affairs had sought proof of SAP's existence along with 13 other political parties and alliances due to its failure to comply with the Foreign Interference (Countermeasures) Act 2021.
+If there is no proof of existence provided to the government within three months, the Registrar of Societies will deem a party or an alliance as officially defunct.
+The alliance was officially deregistered on 4 December 2025.

 History

 The alliance was formalised on 24 June 1963 as the Singaporean component of the ruling Alliance Party in Malaya.
 Its campaign policy during the 1963 general election was similar to what the UMNO had used during the federal elections.
 They had alleged that the ruling People's Action Party (PAP) had "manifestly mistreated the Malays", who are a minority race in Singapore in contrast to Malaya.
-While the SAP also supported merger with the Federation of Malaya and was anti-Communist, it sought to extend the same model of communal politics seen in Peninsular Malaysia onto Singapore.
+While the SAP also supported merger with the Federation of Malaya and was anti-communist, it sought to extend the same model of communal politics seen in Peninsular Malaysia onto Singapore.
 Unlike the then-left-leaning and democratic socialist PAP, it was identified with the political right with a more racial focus.

 1963 election

 Prior to the 1963 election, SAP's constituent parties had held seven seats with SPA holding four seats and the Singapore branch of UMNO holding three seats in the Malay-dominated areas of Geylang Serai, Kampong Kembangan, and the Southern Islands.
 During the 1963 general election, SAP performed poorly among the Singaporean electorate despite contesting a majority of the seats with 42 candidates, and it lost all their seats held by the constituent parties even in Malay-dominated areas.
-Lim Yew Hock himself, who created the alliance, did not stand for election.
+Lim himself, who created the alliance, did not stand for election.
 Nevertheless, SAP's participation in the 1963 election further heightened tensions between UMNO and the PAP as they had earlier agreed that neither side would participate in each other's elections until Malaya (now Malaysia), which Singapore was then an autonomous state of, became more politically mature.